LeGrosLezard/Eyes-detector/README.md

 # Concretely what is that for ?

+But that can serve more than anything else!
+Mr hawkins, one of the most brilliant physicists of our century, needed it to be able to communicate.
+We were able to find out how a user could look at a web page for example and what information to put on such a site.

 Did you know PNL ? it's a theory on the visual fields and the gaze associate to our things

 ![images](https://user-images.githubusercontent.com/54853371/64900590-3ab4af80-d692-11e9-9dd9-9b7df461077c.jpg)